pytorch/torchtune/docs/source/tutorials/memory_optimizations.rst

 This setting is especially helpful for larger batch sizes, or longer context lengths when you're memory constrained.
 However, these savings in memory can come at the cost of training speed (i.e. tokens per-second), as it takes runtime and resources to move Tensors from GPU to CPU and back.
-The implementation in torchtune uses multiple CUDA streams in order to overlap the extra communication with the computation to hide the extra runtime.
+The implementation in torchtune has the ``offload_with_streams`` option to use multiple CUDA streams in order to overlap the extra communication with the computation to hide the extra runtime.
 As the communication workload is variable depending on the number and size of tensors being offloaded, it is common to not offload every single activation.
 In fact, once can use offloading in conjunction with activations checkpointing, where all activations will either be recomputed later in the backward or brought back from the CPU.

 *Sounds great!
 How do I use it?*

 To enable activation offloading, use the ``enable_activation_offloading`` config entry or flag in our lora finetuning single device recipe, e.g. ``enable_activation_offloading=True``.
+To allow usage of streams, make sure you are on a torch version later than PyTorch 2.5.0.dev20240907 and specify ``offload_with_streams=True``.

 .. _glossary_grad_accm: